EricZinda/Perplexity/backlog.md

                     - Do we cache these?

                 - However!
 They are not on the menu, we have zero of them, they are not a dish
+        - object_to_store is broken now but is being used
+        - 1 order of water doesn't work

+        - order meal --> I don't think we have that here
+            - Need to implement the rude "order x"
+            - this is being interpreted as "order of meal"
+            - I want to order a meal --> You already ordered a menu for you
+                - that works
         - Figure out what happened here
             --------------- 2024-07-14 22:59:51.468067 - ip-10-0-0-74.ec2.internal@1013: Interface:REST-, AfterInteractionData: YTd1N2h1NHp5aGpseW01cXpsbQ==-225951468041.backup
             USER: We are hungry!